JoydipB/license-and-certifications/README.md

-# license-and-certifications
+# licenses-and-certifications
-Repository for license and certifications.
+Repository for licenses and certifications.